 William Albert Pettit III received his Bachelor’s degree in Poetry and Studio Art from the University of Pittsburgh, and his Master of Fine Arts in Painting from Tyler School of Art.
-His paintings have been shown in Philadelphia, Paris, and Rome since 1996.
+His paintings have been shown in Philadelphia, Paris, and Rome.
 He is a professor of Studio Art at the John Cabot University in Rome, and Temple University Rome, and collaborates with the Stonehill College Study Abroad Program in Italy.

 William Pettit is a painter and poet who also works as a sculptor, musician, photographer and video artist.
 He lives in the Sabina, in Italy, where he digs, plants, hoes, grows, burns, cuts, chops, fries, boils, bakes, stacks, eats and drinks, smokes, breaks, cooks, picks, prunes, scrapes, ties, waters, stakes, makes paintings, poems, olive oil and wine, builds stone walls and lakes and guitars, ails and aches, spackles, solders, surfs, sails, strums and sings.

 He is founder and director of The Bottega Projects conducting research on trade and color, and offering workshops and on site courses and an artists residency in the town of Montebuono.
 An expert in fresco painting techniques, he has led on-site public reproduction projects in Istanbul, Sicily, Perugia, and in the Sabina.